Blog

 Doulas!

-We’ve used our years of matchmaking experience to develop a Webinar, “Bio Writing and Interview Skills,” where we can help you understand what families are looking for.
-We help make sure you are communicating their strengths and relevant experience in your written materials, such as your Doula bio.
-We also help you not only anticipate common interview questions, but formulate authentic ways to answer them that convey why you have all of the important qualities to offer families the support you need.
+We’ve used our years of matchmaking experience to develop a prerecorded workshop, The Bio and Interview Masterclass for Doulas, where we can help you understand what families are looking for.
+We help make sure you are communicating your strengths and relevant experience in your written materials, such as your Doula Bio.
+We also help you with interview strategies that serve to set the tone, anticipate common interview questions, and communicate your value.
 Whether you’re a brand new doula or have been practicing for years, the interview process has the potential to transform your business and multiply your opportunities.
 Join us to make sure you are catching your clients’ attention and getting hired!
 Find more information here.

 Kathryn KeenerThe Top 3 Tools for Finding the Perfect Doula Match